ctrltz/meegsim-tutorial-2025/README.md

 # Intro to MEEGsim

 This repository contains the materials of the workshop on how to use the MEEGsim package for simulating ground-truth M/EEG activity and connectivity patterns.
+The workshop will be hosted as part of the [Toolbox Bouquet](https://cuttingeeg.org/practicalmeeg2025/bouquet/) session (30.10.2025, 2-5 pm CET) at the [PracticalMEEG'25](https://cuttingeeg.org/practicalmeeg2025/) conference.

+## Authors

+[Nikolai Kapralov](https://bsky.app/profile/willenjoy.bsky.social) and [Alina Studenova](https://bsky.app/profile/studenova.bsky.social), Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig, Germany

+## Schedule

+The schedule is tentative and may be adjusted to make the pace comfortable for the participants.

+* before the workshop: Please [prepare for the workshop](#preparing-for-the-workshop) in advance (`00_test_install`)

+* 2:30pm - 2:50pm: Short intro to simulations - why, what, how? [[slides](https://drive.google.com/file/d/1JwOkb5sQiSYHdQd2WqxGxO-CQ7xeuEl1/view?usp=sharing)]

+* 2:50pm - 4:00pm: Going together through the demo script / Jupyter notebook (`01_demo`) to learn about the features MEEGsim provides

+* 4:00pm - 5:00pm: Hands-on part (`02_hands_on`) - use MEEGsim to illustrate neurophysiological- / signal-processing-related phenomena with simulations

 ## Folder structure